Cofiwch Dryweryn: Vandalism and protection

 The message has been both vandalised and restored on numerous occasions.
 In 1991, two schoolboys, Rhys ap Hywel and Daniel Simkins, painted the wall white and repainted the original letters in black.
 In doing so they misspelled Tryweryn as Trywerin.
 Ap Hywel later stated in interviews that his Welsh teacher at Ysgol Gyfun Gymunedol Penweddig knew he was responsible as he initialled the painting, but she only admonished him for the spelling error.
-Ap Hywel would consequently repaint the wall once more, correcting his spelling error and adding "Sorry Miss!".
+Ap Hywel would consequently repaint the wall once more, correcting his spelling error and adding "Sorry Miss!"

-In 2003, Cwmni Ieuenctid Ceredigion the Ceredigion youth theatre company repainted the phrase onto the wall as part of a show commemorating the events of Tryweryn directed by Anna ap Robert at Theatr Felinfach.
+In 2003, Cwmni Ieuenctid Ceredigion, the Ceredigion youth theatre company, repainted the phrase onto the wall as part of a show commemorating the events of Tryweryn directed by Anna ap Robert at Theatr Felinfach.
 By 2007, a section of the wall had fallen and the writing had been replaced with stencilled white letters on a red background.
 In May 2008, the message was altered to Angofiwch Dryweryn (English: "Forget Tryweryn"; correct spelling Anghofiwch).
-The monument was again defaced in April 2010, prompting a spokesperson for the Welsh Government to state their disappointment with the defacement after recent attempts to preserve the wall.
+The monument was again defaced in April 2010, prompting a spokesperson for the Welsh Government to express their disappointment with the defacement after recent attempts to preserve the wall.
 Due to the wall's history of vandalism and its state of decay, many people wanted the wall to be designated as a national monument as a means of protection.
-Despite the launch of a fundraising campaign to achieve this goal, the wall did not receive a designation, and it was further vandalised in 2013 and 2014.
+Despite the launch of a fundraising campaign to achieve this goal, the wall did not receive any such designation, and it was further vandalised in 2013 and 2014.